Important Information Regarding Private Pay vs. Insurance

 Payment Due at Session

 I accept cash, check and all major credit cards as forms of payment.
-I require each client, self-pay or insurance, to have a credit card stored on file through the HIPAA-compliant Simple Practice system that I use.
+I require each client, private-pay or insurance, to have a credit card stored on file through the HIPAA-compliant Simple Practice system that I use.
 All cards must have sufficient funds on them at time of session.
 No payment plans are provided.

 If you are unable to attend a session for any reason, you must make modifications or cancel at least 24 hours beforehand.
 Otherwise, you may be charged for the full rate of the session.